Diana Shelstad

-Diana Frost Shelstad (born August 19, 1947) is a mathematician known for her work in automorphic forms.
+Diana Frost Shelstad (born August 19, 1947 in Sydney) is a mathematician known for her work in automorphic forms.
 She is a professor at Rutgers University–Newark.
 She earned her doctorate at Yale University in 1974 studying real reductive algebraic groups.

 Research

 Shelstad has been a key player in the development of the theory of endoscopy which is part of Langlands program.
 She co-conjectured the fundamental lemma with Robert Langlands in 1984.
 After over 20 years, this conjecture was solved by Ngô Bảo Châu in 2009, thus opening up a wealth of consequences.

 In 1999, Shelstad developed a theory of twisted endoscopy with Robert Kottwitz.
 In 2008–9 she completed work on tempered endoscopy.

 Awards and honors

 In 2012 she became a fellow of the American Mathematical Society.